Cymraeg

 The platform has also launched a ‘Safety notices’ feature, which encourages teens to be cautious in conversations with adults they are already connected to.
 This feature will notify young people when an adult who has been conducting potentially suspicious behaviour is interacting with them in direct messages (DMs) and will give them the option to block or report.

 The main commercial risk of Instagram is the use of influencers to promote goods or brands.
 Whilst influencers must disclose when they have been paid to advertise an item, it can be compelling for young people to want to copy.
 This can be especially appealing when famous celebrities or influencers that your children already idolise, value and follow persuade their following to purchase a particular item.
+Product tagging in reels also means that viewers can now buy the products promoted by clicking on the tag, which may lead to additional spending via the platform.
 Speak to your child about the role of influencers and remind them that they have not personally bought all of the goods they promote.

 Meta has updated its targeted advertising policy on Instagram, meaning that adverts can only be targeted to users under 18 based on their age and location and not on their gender, interests or activity.
 Users will also be able to manage their advert topic control within ‘Ad preferences’ in the settings menu.